radiusxyz/radius-snap/README.md

    - **`import`**: Imports an account with a given private key.

 2. **Transaction Preparation and Encryption**:
-   - **`send`**: Prepares, signs, and encrypts a transaction using SKDE encryption before sending it to an external server.
+   - **`send`**: Prepares, signs, and encrypts a transaction using SKDE encryption before sending it to the sequencer.
-     - **Transaction Preparation**: Configured for the Holesky Ethereum test chain.
+     - **Transaction Preparation**: Configured for the blockchain.
-     - **Encryption**: SKDE parameters and dynamic keys are fetched from an external server.
+     - **Encryption**: SKDE parameters and dynamic keys are fetched from an distributed key management service.

 ### Example Usage